This post may contain affiliate links. You can see my full disclosure.

 10. How much do doulas cost?

 This is the question that everyone wants answered.
 The cost of a doula may seem high and it turns some people off at first glance.
-This labor nurse who blogs lists it as a major con.
 But if you realize what a doula does, then you realize the hourly wage is actually sometimes quite low.

 Some insurance plans pay for doula care.
-This is usually through the health savings account and
+This is usually through the health savings account.

 Doula costs vary depending on the area of the country and the doula’s experience.
 Doula fees can range from $400 to over $2000 per birth.
 The lower end of doula cost would be in rural areas or doulas trying to attend births for certification.
 Doulas in larger cities will be at the higher end of the cost spectrum.